Maxel89/mobileapp-programming-networking/README.md

 ```

 Added the JsonTask class to get the string from the webservice, this class is then created in the "top" class MainActivity and executed.
-This class returns a JSON object.
+This class returns a JSON object (I was not aware GSON was an option, this information has passed me by).
 ```
     private class JsonTask extends AsyncTask<String, String, String> {